felleg/felleg.gitlab.io-backup/content/posts/20220314-gmail-alias.md

 description: "This post is an exact copy of a post I found on woorkup.com from Brian Jackson.
 It helped me a lot, so I'm keeping a version here to make sure these instructions are not lost until Google streamlines their own documentation."
 ---

+Today I tried to add a new alias to my Gmail account after taking the decision of moving my felix@felixleger.com address from Hotmail to Gmail (about time!).
+Turns out, I couldn't figure out how.
+The instructions from Google that had tons of missing information : [https://support.google.com/mail/answer/22370](https://web.archive.org/web/20220314201647/https://support.google.com/mail/answer/22370)

+I found the answers to my questions in a blog post, and for posterity I copied the exact contents of this post here.

 The original version of this text can be found at https://woorkup.com/gmail-alias/ and was written by [Brian Jackson](https://woorkup.com/author/brian-jackson/).
 Below is the original text.

 ---

+(January 19, 2022)

 {{< figure src="/img/gmail-alias/1.png" position="center" caption="" >}}